-Gender Equity through Agricultural Research and Education (GEARE)
+Women's Engagement Through Agricultural Research and Education (WEARE)

-GEARE is a network of interdisciplinary scholars and researchers that initiate and respond to the new opportunities for research, instruction, and evidence-based outreach that address the intersections of gender with agricultural and environmental sciences.
+WEARE is a network of interdisciplinary scholars and researchers that initiate and respond to the new opportunities for research, instruction, and evidence-based outreach that investigate the role of women in agricultural and environmental sciences.

-Our Vision: To promote food security, resilience, and improved livelihoods, through global gender equity (in key areas of agriculture, energy and environment).
+Our Vision: To promote food security, resilience, and improved livelihoods through engaging women in key areas of agriculture, energy, and environment.

-Our Mission: We research innovative and sustainable gender integrated development practices.
-We build gender focused capacity of scholars, practitioners, and producers.
-We build trans-disciplinary, cross agency, and geographically diverse networks.
+Our Mission: We research innovative and sustainable development practices.
+We build capacity of scholars, practitioners, and producers.
+We build trans-disciplinary, cross-agency, and geographically diverse networks.

 Latest News